BrickEater/signUpForm/README.md

 # signUpForm

+20/02/2023:
+Pre Coding: Make a div that holds everything and has a padding so the content is more centralized.
+I think it should be simple to make the spacing but adjusting how it flexes will be the challenge.
+---
+Post Coding: I think the bones are done, I just need to add some muscle to the framework.This was much more simple than I thought it would be.
+I am really happy with the results and don't think there is anything further that needs to be done for the bones.
+---
+Thoughts: I will need to add some buttons and the image to this tomorrow.
+I'm suspecting the image will give me issues again but I've done it once already so hopefully it's not to bad.
+The buttons should be easy.
+Oh, and input fields.

 19/02/2023:
 Pre Coding: Continuing to add to the framework.
 I am going to add the three sections in the form section which will be the end of the structure.
 From there, I can add the text and buttons.
 ---